 encourage-customer-engagement-cart2cart

 1. Improve UX (User Experience)

 High-quality engagement is almost impossible without a great UX (user experience).
 UX is about more than just how your website looks.
-Several factors need to be considered when improving the UX.
+Several factors need to be considered when improving the UX (user experience).
 For example, eCommerce sites must be provided with a detailed search option so that the customer may directly navigate to the desired page.
 Below is an example of interesting search option offered by Discogs.com:

+encourage-customer-engagement-cart2cart